 Beyond dentistry, cinnamon has a host of other health benefits you may not be aware of.
 Cinnamon has been shown to lower LDL cholesterol and have a regulatory effect on blood sugar.
-This makes cinnamon a powerful ally for those suffering with type 2 diabetes.
+This makes cinnamon a powerful ally for those who have type 2 diabetes.

-Cinnamon has also been reported to have an anti-clotting effect on the blood, to be tough on medically-resistant yeast infections and inhibit bacterial growth in food, making it a great, though costly, natural food preservative.
-Another great way cinnamon affects food is in its ability to fight the E. Coli bacteria when added to unpasteurized juices.
+Cinnamon has also been reported to have an anti-clotting effect on the blood, to be tough on medically-resistant yeast infections and inhibit bacterial growth in food, making it an excellent, though costly, a natural food preservative.
+Another superb way cinnamon affects food is in its ability to fight the E. Coli bacteria when added to unpasteurized juices.

 One of the most widely touted, natural indications for medicinal cinnamon is for its ability to improve digestion.
 Cinnamon is commonly used, in natural medicine, to reduce flatulence, aid in the treatment of irritable bowel syndrome, and relieve stomach cramps.
-It has also been found to be effective in helping women find relief from menstrual cramps and to those afflicted with painful joint conditions.
+It has also been found to be useful in helping women find relief from menstrual cramps and to those afflicted with painful joint conditions.

 When a toothache hits you at lunch or in the middle of the night, you need a quick fix.
 Clove oil can be the remedy you need if you can’t get to your dentist right away.
 Cloves contain an active ingredient that numbs the nerves in your mouth, offering temporary relief.

 Clove oil is a home remedy for tooth pain that is also used by dentists; it is a natural analgesic and antiseptic, primarily because of a component known as eugenol.
 The oil is often used by dentists as a temporary filling combined with zinc oxide to reduce pain and inflammation.
 The treatment has a natural numbing effect on the mouth, just what you are looking for when that tooth is throbbing.

 Clove oil is also a natural antimicrobial, antifungal and antiviral.
 Other uses for clove oil include indigestion, coughs, asthma, headache, stress and blood impurities.
 However, the most important and common use of clove oil is in dental care.
 Several toothpastes, mouthwash and oral care medications contain clove oil as an important ingredient.